kubernetes/kubeadm/kinder/doc/kind-kinder.md

 back new features.

 - "sigs.k8s.io/kind/cmd/*" for
-    - providing access to kind commands from a single UX
+    - providing access to few kind commands useful for the use cases targeted by kinder
 - "sigs.k8s.io/kind/pkg/build/base" for
     - building a containerd base image
 - "sigs.k8s.io/kind/pkg/build/node" for